 This statement is as true today as it was two thousand years ago.
 A healthy gut is one of the core foundations of having vibrant health.
 More than half of our members that come to Parsley Health have some level of digestive imbalance.
 For each member, we take a root cause approach to determine the underlying dysfunction to heal from the inside out and create a plan tailored to their specific needs.

-When our digestive system isn’t working properly, it affects every single system in our bodies from cardiovascular to immune.
-It begins in our mouth and ends in our rectum.
-Think of it as a continuous tube that is technically still exposed to the outside environment as opposed to our kidneys which is internal.
-The lining of our colon is only one cell layer thick and therefore very susceptible to environmental toxins.
+When your digestive system isn’t working properly, it affects every single system in your body, from cardiovascular to immune.
+Because it begins in your mouth and ends in your rectum, think of it as a continuous tube that is technically still exposed to the outside environment.
+The lining of the colon is only one cell layer thick and therefore very susceptible to environmental toxins.
 These toxins can be in the form of unhealthy foods, antibiotics, birth control pills and other medications, alcohol, and even emotional stressors.

 The good news is our digestive lining renews every 72 hours.
 The bad news is most of the time it has no chance to recover from the constant onslaught of toxins.
 This also creates malabsorption of key nutrients.
 You could be eating the healthiest, organic diet, exercising daily, and sleeping 8 hours a night.
 However, if your gut is imbalanced, you can still feel unwell.

 Maybe.
 Many digestive issues can be solved simply by going on an elimination diet.
 This is defined by removing the top 7 inflammatory foods—gluten , dairy , egg, soy, corn, peanuts, and artificial sweeteners/sugar.
-While this sounds daunting and restrictive to many people, our exceptional health coaches work closely with our members to make successful dietary changes.
+While this sounds daunting and restrictive to many people, working closely with a health coach can help you make successful dietary changes.

 If symptoms like bloating, constipation, and brain fog don’t improve with dietary changes within 30 days then moving on to specialty testing is usually recommended.
 Comprehensive testing includes evaluating biomarkers for digestion, absorption, parasites, yeast, and pathogenic bacteria.